 Thailand offers a wonderful array of experiences for the intrepid traveller.
-The pungent and spicy food, the vivacity of life and colour on its streets, the variety of cultures among its people, stunning beaches, ancient ruins and magnificent temples.
+The pungent and spicy food, the vivacity of life and colour on its streets, the variety of cultures among its people, stunning beaches, ancient ruins and magnificent temples all contribute to make one of the most exciting travel destinations in the world.
 Aside from all of these offerings, Thailand also features a plethora of different options as to how the visitor may travel around to enjoy its sights.
-Having recently travelled to Thailand on our 10 day Yi Peng Lantern Festival departure, Diane Bignell shows us some of the best way to get around in this week’s photo showcase…
+Having recently travelled to Thailand on our 10 day Yi Peng Lantern Festival departure, allow me to show you some of the best way to get around in this week’s photo showcase…

-To find out more about Diane’s trip to Thailand, please email her at Diane@onthegotours.com.
+To find out more about my trip to Thailand, please email me at [email protected].

 This ubiquitous noise machine can be found all over Thailand, zipping in and out of traffic narrowly missing other automobiles and a pedestrian or two.
 Essentially a 3-wheeled motorbike with a constructed canopy on the back for passengers, these are cheap and great fun for anyone visiting Thailand.

 Although restricted largely to the cities of Thailand, the cyclo - or rickshaw as also known, is a quiet and eco-friendly way of travelling small distances.
 Not only that, but it also allows you to get up close to vibrant street life.

 Whether it be the busy waterway that is the Chao Praya River in Bangkok or the quiet River Kwai snaking its way through verdant jungle, the traditional Long Tail boat is a great way of getting from A to B, with plenty of stunning scenery to admire enroute.